DannyDainton/basic-newman-slack-bot/README.md

 This will then build the application and deploy it on the Heroku platform, the whole process takes ~30 secs so it's super quick. :)

+---

-### How can we start using this in Slack
+## How can we start using this in Slack

-For this demonstration on the usage of the `express` app, I have created my own personal Slack so I'm in full control of everything, this might not be the case for you, have quick a chat with whoever is the Admin and work with them to install the app into a Workspace.
+For this demonstration on the usage of the `express` app, I have my own personal `dannysslack`, that I created so I'm in full control of everything, this might not be the case for you, have quick a chat with whoever is the Admin and work with them to install the app into a Workspace.

 It feels a bit wrong for me to just basically repeat Slack's documentation on how to add a Custom Slash Command to a Workspace - The effort and attention that these user guides have been given is amazing, it's really easy to follow and you get up and running in next to no time.

-I'm going to explain how to do it using the method I went through but for the full details, I would absolutely jump over to Slack and check out the [offical guide](https://api.slack.com/slash-commands).
+I'm going to explain how to do it using the method I went through but for the full details, I would absolutely jump over to Slack and check out the [official guide](https://api.slack.com/slash-commands).

 - Go to the [Create a slash command](https://api.slack.com/slash-commands) page
 - Scroll down to the "Creating a Slash Command" section and press the "Create your slack app" button